Dan Quayle 2000 presidential campaign: Campaign activities

 On May 7, CNN reported that the Quayle campaign had spent roughly $26,000 (one of their largest expenditures) setting up the campaign's website.
 On May 19, Quayle gave a speech at the Commonwealth Club of California where he spoke in favor of family values in light of violent events involving young Americans, such as the recent Columbine High School massacre.
 Quayle blamed the "legal aristocracy" on what he called a decline in morals and emphasized that, while he supported measures such as raising the legal age for purchasing some firearms from 18 to 21, he was more concerned with changes to American culture.
-Quayle also continued to emphasize his experience in foreign policy experience, criticizing the Clinton administration's actions in the Yugoslav Wars and their interactions with China.
+Quayle also continued to emphasize his experience in foreign policy, criticizing the Clinton administration's actions in the Yugoslav Wars and their interactions with China.
 Both foreign policy and family values would remain a keystone of Quayle's campaign.
 By the end of May, Quayle had recruited former Senator Mack Mattingly of Georgia to head his campaign.
 However, the Quayle campaign was still failing to gain traction, with a Gallup Poll released in early June showing him polling at 9 percent, 37 percent below Bush.
 Bush remained the frontrunner, despite not having formally declared his candidacy yet.
 That same month, Quayle appeared on CBS This Morning where he claimed that, despite Bush's lead, he expected to beat him in both the Iowa caucuses and New Hampshire primaries.
 Quayle would continue to attack Bush, and in particular his "compassionate conservative" slogan, arguing instead for "real compassion" that his campaign offered.
 By mid-June, Bush had officially declared his candidacy, which CNN reported had "[left] other hopefuls scrambling".
 Meanwhile, Quayle's campaign faced some instability issues after national co-chairman Kirk Fordice, a former governor of Mississippi, resigned following revelations that Fordice was engaged in an extramarital affair.
 In a poll collected on June 27, Bush placed first with 59 percent, followed by what CNN called a "four-way tie" with Elizabeth Dole (8 percent), Forbes, Quayle (both 6 percent), and McCain (5 percent).
 The following day, Quayle spoke in Washington, D.C. before the American Enterprise Institute.
 Additionally, in July, he released a book, published by Word Publishing, that outlined many of his policy proposals, Worth Fighting For.
 Also, on July 22, he appeared on The Tonight Show with Jay Leno.